reiver/go-finger/README.md

 }
 ```

-And now we need to create client that will use this TCP connection to make a finger-protocol request.
+And now we need to create client that will use this TCP connection to make a **finger-protocol request**.

 So, this will create the client: